 A CPL filter can filter out polarized light, making a sky bluer and vegetation color more saturated.

-Another CPL application is to reduce reflection from non-metallic surface such as water surface or window.
+Another CPL application is to reduce reflection from the non-metallic surface such as water surface or window.

 As shown here, by using a CPL filter, the rocks underneath the water can be seen once the light reflection from the water surface is removed.